 NOTICE OF PROPOSED WATER POLLUTION CONTROL PERMIT

-The State Department of Health (DOH) tentatively proposes to issue a National Pollutant Discharge Elimination System (NPDES) permit to discharge storm water associated with industrial activities from the HFFC Lihue Fuel Facility, to receiving State waters, subject to special conditions to:
+The State Department of Health (DOH) tentatively proposes to issue a National Pollutant Discharge Elimination System (NPDES) permit to discharge shrimp pond circulation wastewater and treated shrimp farm production process wastewater from its shrimp farm facility, to receiving State waters, subject to special conditions to:

-The proposed NPDES permit for the new discharge will expire five (5) years from the date of issuance.
+The proposed NPDES permit for the existing discharge will expire five (5) years from the date of issuance.

-The receiving water, Pacific Ocean at the Basin F Outfall, 21.986944°N latitude, 159.333333°W longitude, is classified by the DOH as Class A, Marine Water.
-It is the objective of class A waters that their use for recreational purposes and aesthetic enjoyment be protected.
+The Pacific Ocean surrounding Kinikini Ditch, is classified by the DOH as a Class A, Wet Open Coastal Waters under HAR §11-54-6(b).
+It is the objective of Class A waters that their use for recreational purposes and aesthetic enjoyment be protected.
 Any other use shall be permitted as long as it is compatible with the protection and propagation of fish, shellfish, and wildlife, and with recreation in and on these waters.
-These waters shall not act as receiving waters for any discharge which has not received the best degree of treatment or control compatible with the criteria established for this class.

-Copies of the proposed public notice permit and other information are available for public inspection, Monday through Friday (excluding holidays) from 7:45 a.m. until 4:15 p.m., at the DOH Clean Water Branch (CWB) office located at the 2827 Waimano Home Road 225, Pearl City, HI 96782 and the Kauai District Environmental Health Program Office located at 3040 Umi Street, Lihue, Kauai, Hawaii 96766.
+Copies of the draft modified permit and other information are available for public inspection, Monday through Friday (excluding holidays) from 7:45 a.m. until 4:15 p.m., at the DOH Clean Water Branch (CWB) office located at the 2827 Waimano Home Road 225, Pearl City, Hawaii 96782, or at the Kauai District Health Office located at 3040 Umi Street, Lihue, Hawaii 96766.
 Copies may be bought.
-The public notice permit and rationale are also available on the internet at: http://health.hawaii.gov/cwb/site-map/home/public-notices-and-updates and on the WPC Viewer located at: http://eha-web.doh.hawaii.gov/wpc-viewer.
-For more information or if you have special needs due to disability that will aid you in inspecting and/or commenting on the public notice permit and related information, please contact Mr. Darryl Lum, Supervisor of the Engineering Section, CWB, at the above address or (808) 586 -4309 (Voice) at least seven (7) calendar days before the comment deadline.
-For those who use a TTY/TDD, please call through Sprint Relay Hawaii, at 1-711 or 1 -877-447-5991.
+The public notice permit and fact sheet are also available on the internet at:

 All written comments and requests received on time will be considered.
 If DOH determines that there is significant public interest, a public hearing may be held after at least 30 calendar days of public notice.